sidneyshafer/complete-react-guide/readme.md

 * [Comparison of Components](#comparison-of-components)

 > [!NOTE]
-> All examples in this section can be found in project :file_folder: [function-class-components](/function-class-components)
+> All examples in this section can be found in :file_folder: [function-class-components](/function-class-components)

 ### Function Components